 Make Improvements to Your Fence and Yard

-If you’ve already addressed your dog behaviors and he is still into digging.
+If you’ve already addressed your dog’s behaviors and he is still into digging.
+There are different approaches to doing it according to your yard looks.
 Then another effective way to prevent your buddy from digging under the fence or yard can be physical prevention.
-There are different approaches to do it according to how does your yard look.

 Adjust Existing Fences